 The STATSE is also composed of a number of sections.
+Each section has identifying information and a section length (the exception is the STATSEHD section).
 The high level DSECT (STATSE) has the pointers to the next STATSE and back to the job level STATJQ.

-The length of the STATSE header is also in the area.
+The length of the STATSE header is stored in STSEOHDR.
 Add the length field to the STATSE and you point to the STATSEHD.
 This is a header for the remaining fields.
-It has the overall length of the remaining areas.
+STSHLEN (in STATSEHD) has the overall length of the remaining areas.
 This length is used to determine when you have reached the end of the variable sections.
 You add the STATSEHD length equate (STSHSIZE) to the address of the STATSEHD to get the first variable section.
 Each variable section starts with a 2 byte length (STxxLEN), a 1 byte ID fields (STxxTYPE) and a 1 byte modifier (STxxMOD).
 When scanning for or identifying a section, ensure you check both the type AND modifier to determine what section this is.
-To get to the next section, add the STXLEN field to the current section pointer.
+To get to the next section, add the STxxLEN field to the current section pointer.
 Not all sections are present for all SYSOUT areas.
-Also, maintenance or a new release can add new section types.
+In addition, maintenance or a new release can add new section types or modifiers to existing types.
+Ensure your application can handle unknown types.